 With new insight into my son’s diagnosis, the reasons for his immense struggles were clear.

 Testing uses a bell-shaped curve.
 A score of 100 lies smack in the middle – with average ability ranging from 70 to 130.
 Scores below 70 indicate a mild impairment in mental ability.
 Below 55 a moderate impairment.

 My son’s verbal comprehension was 81 (in the low average range), with perception reasoning a 70 (on the average/impaired border).
 But the smoking gun was his scores for working memory (62) and processing speed (53).
-Both fell in the mildly impaired range.
-In fact, his score for processing speed was three points short of moderate.
+One fell in the mildly impaired range.
+The other in the moderately impaired range.
 Overall, his GAI – General Ability Index – was 59.

-Without question, my son was mildly impaired – even though he was quite skilled in mimicking conversations that he didn’t fully understand.
+Without question, my son was mildly impaired – even though he was quite skilled in “mimicking” conversations that he heard yet didn’t fully understand.